ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch30.md

 learning algorithms can best learn from data.
 We can therefore think of meta-learning as â€œlearning to learn.â€?
 The machine learning community has developed several approaches for meta-learning.
-Within the machine learning community, the term *meta-learning* doesnâ€™t just represent multiple subcategories and approaches; it is also occasionally employed to describe related yet distinct processes, leading to nuances in its interpretation and application.
+Within the machine learning community, the term *meta-learning* doesn't just represent multiple subcategories and approaches; it is also occasionally employed to describe related yet distinct processes, leading to nuances in its interpretation and application.